 If your pool’s water level does drop, even by a couple of inches, there won’t be adequate support for the cover, and without that support, it can tear or fall into the pool.
 With no support from the water, cover springs and safety cover straps can also fail under the weight of accumulated snow.

-To ensure your pool cover has adequate support throughout the winter season, monitor your pool’s water level frequently.
-It should remain at three to six inches below the level of the skimmer opening.
-If the water drops below that level, you’ll need to add more water to prevent damage to the cover.
+To ensure your pool cover has adequate support throughout the winter season, monitor your pool's water level frequently.
+It should remain three to six inches below the level of the skimmer opening.
+If the water drops below that level, you'll need to add more water to prevent damage to the cover.

 How to Handle a Cover That’s Frozen to the Water’s Surface